Sufferings in Africa

-Plot summary
+Synopsis

 Upon landing in the ship's leaky boat, Riley and his crew began to make repairs to return to the ship, rather than face a desert rescue.
 The repairs were incomplete when a native armed with a spear arrived and helped himself to their meager supplies.
 After filling up his arms with what he could carry off, he left and returned with two others also carrying spears.
 Riley stayed back to distract the Arabs and give his men a chance to escape in the loaded and unfinished boat.

 They made it, but without Riley, who offered his captors money in exchange for his life.
 With their agreement, crew member Antonio Michele swam to shore to pay them, at which point Riley ran out into the water to join his men.
 After Riley was safe in the boat, all he could do was watch while an Arab stabbed Michele in the stomach and dragged his body away, which caused Riley tremendous feelings of guilt.

 As the ship, still aground, was unusable, unable to reach what are now the islands of Cape Verde, the crew decided to sail to the South while hoping for rescue, which did not come.
 After nine days, out of food and water, they returned to the shore at an isolated beach 200 miles further south, with the realization that they would probably be killed just as quickly as Michele.
 They reached the shore, which was surrounded by high cliffs.
 Riley told his men to begin digging for water.
 He climbed to the top of the cliffs and found himself staring at the edge of a vast expanse of flat desert.

 His crew joined him, and together they started to walk inland hoping for rescue by a friendly tribe.
 But soon they were without hope, enduring 120 F heat during the day and freezing temperatures at night.
 Out of food and water, Riley resolved that they should either accept death or offer themselves as slaves to the first tribe they encountered, which is exactly what happened.

 A large gathering of men and camels appeared on the horizon, and the crew approached them.
 The tribe started to fight among themselves, to determine who would become the slave-owners.
 Riley's crew became separated when they were taken as slaves by different groups, which then went their own ways.